zmdominguez/zmdominguez.github.io/_posts/2019-07-01-debug-options-info.md

 tags:
 - android
 ---
 Over the past year, my team have been steadily building a Developer Options screen for our app.
-It is a simple [`PreferenceScreen`](https://developer.android.com/reference/androidx/preference/PreferenceScreen.html) available on debug builds that aims to help us:
+It is a simple [`PreferenceScreen`](https://developer.android.com/reference/androidx/preference/PreferenceScreen.html) available on debug builds that help us:
 - figure out what's going on without needing to be attached to a computer
 - test various configurations without re-installing
 - have a host for various experimentations we are trying to explore

 In this series of posts, I will share what these various options are and how we made them.

+Read the other posts in this series:
+- [Part I: Now It's On, Now It's Off](https://zarah.dev/2019/06/22/debug-options-toggles.html)
+- [Part II: Timbeeeeeeer!](https://zarah.dev/2019/06/24/debug-options-timber.html)

 (If you are not familiar with [`PreferenceFragmentCompat`](https://developer.android.com/reference/kotlin/androidx/preference/PreferenceFragmentCompat.html), I highly suggest to read about that first before proceeding.
 You can start with this [AndroidX guide](https://developer.android.com/guide/topics/ui/settings.html) on Settings.)

-Read the other posts in the series:
-- [Part I: Now It's On, Now It's Off](https://zarah.dev/2019/06/22/debug-options-toggles.html)
-- [Part II: Timbeeeeeeer!](https://zarah.dev/2019/06/24/debug-options-timber.html)

 ---